• Room 01.027 - Sociology and Social Work

 Research Statement

-Dr Ulrike M Vieten is a Lecturer in Sociology (of Gender, Migration and Difference), who joined Queen's University Belfast as one of the QUB Fellows, in 2015.
+Dr Ulrike M Vieten is a Senior Lecturer (Associate Professor) in Sociology of Gender, Migration and Racisms, who joined Queen's University Belfast as one of the QUB Fellows, in 2015.

-Dr Vieten held various post-doc positions and Research Fellowships at the VU Amsterdam, the University of Sheffield and the University Luxembourg, beforehand.
+Before coming to Belfast, Dr Vieten held various post-doc positions and Research Fellowships at the VU Amsterdam, the University of Sheffield and the University Luxembourg, and was living in Leeds (Yorkshire) until 2015.

-Going beyond the nation state sociological lens she incorporates cosmopolitan and interdisciplinay (feminist-intersectional) methodologies in her research.
+Going beyond the nation state's sociological lens Dr Vieten incorporates cosmopolitan and interdisciplinay (feminist-intersectional) methodologies in her research.
 She is a comparativist, looking at the transformation of (European) societies and considering the increasing meaning of transnational identities.

 Theoretically, Dr Vieten is inspired by feminist thinkers such as Nancy Fraser, Iris Marion Young, bell hooks, Kimberle Crenshaw, Nira Yuval-Davis, but also Sylvia Walby with respect to her work on the notion of 'European societalization'.

-Related to Dr Vieten's publications on racialised and gendered group boundaries ('othering of difference'), culturalism and racism, her expertise on gender, far right populism and racism in contemporary Europe, is internationally recognized and she contributes regularly to media debates ( e.g. EURONEWS feature; BBC/Ulster Radio or political blogs).
+• Dr Vieten's expertise on racialised and gendered group boundaries ('othering of difference') also in the context of global and European far right populism and racism is recognized internationally.
+She contributes regularly to media debates ( e.g. EURONEWS feature; BBC/Ulster Radio or political blogs).
+In the wake of the EU parliament election in June 2024, she was invited to several talks in Paris and Brussels speaking about the normalisation of the far right in Europe, e.g. Ireland.

-• Her new monograph (co-authored with Scott Poynting), Normalization of the Global Far-Right: Pandemic Disruption?
-(2022, Emerald Points) is a timely intervention in ongoing debates on everyday racisms, and the normalization of extremist views in and across different societies, also taking into account the post March 2020 pandemic situtation and implications for this debate.
+The book is a timely intervention in ongoing debates on everyday racisms, and the normalization of extremist views, globally (e.g. in Europe, but also Australia) also taking into account the post March 2020 pandemic situtation and implications for this debate.

 Research Focus

 Foremost, Dr Vieten is interested in processes of European societalisation, and the emergence of multi-layered transnational identities.
 She is a comparativist, who applies a range of qualitative methods (e.g. Critical Discourse Analysis; visual methods/ semiotics; narrative methods).
-Having worked academically in the Netherlands, Luxembourg and England before coming to Northern Ireland, countries of expertise include: Germany, the Netherlands, the United Kingdom of Great Britain and Northern Ireland, Poland, Austria and Turkey.
+Having worked academically in the Netherlands, Luxembourg and England before coming to Northern Ireland, countries of expertise include: Germany, the Netherlands, the United Kingdom of Great Britain and Northern Ireland, Poland, Austria, Turkey and more recently, India.

 Refugees, displacement and moving bodies: studying loss and the ...